-Performance conditions KPIs Weighting Determining strategy and providing strategic guidance throughout the Group in accordance with the Company five-year strategic plan Achievement of pre-defined strategic objectives Grow property portfolio in accordance with strict investment criteria 's 25.0% 2.
-Implementing international expansion strategy in accordance with the five-year strategic plan Growth in UK property portfolio Implementation of Management 1st and Digital First strategy Develop existing and new JV relationships 25.0% 3.
-Identifying suitable investment and development opportunitie and executing in accordance with the property strategy Identify, negotiate and close acquisition opportunities in accordance with strict investment criteria Leading due diligence on transactions Implementing acquisitions seamlessly Managing development projects on time and within budget 25.0% 4.
-Improve the performance of or staff through learning and development, engagement and upskilling to drive increased profitability experience, and achieve economies of scale in our marketing spend 25.0% 5.
-Managing the Group's capital structure and resources in a responsible and effective manuto enhance shareholder return deploying capital prudently aroptimising the cost of debt by will lenders 25.0% 6.
-Displaying leadership behavior in accordance with the Company's Core Values Maintain minimal staff turnover Adherence to Company's Core Values Adherence to risk management framework Promote core principles of fairness, accountability, responsibility and transparency 25.0% Maximum score x 15% weighting 150%
+Perfo ormance conditions KPIs Weighting 1.
+Determining strategy and providing strategic guidance throughout the Group in accordance with the Company's five-year strategic plan Achievement of pre-defined strategic objectives Grow property portfolio in accordance with strict investment criteria 25.0% 2.
+Implementing international expansion strategy in accordance with the five-year strategic plan Growth in UK property portfolio Implementation of Management 1 st and Digital First strategy Develop existing and new JV relationships 25.0% 3.
+Identifying suitable investment and development opportunities and executing in accordance with the property strategy Identify, negotiate and close acquisition opportunities in accordance with strict investment criteria Leading due diligence on transactions Implementing acquisitions seamlessly Managing development projects on time and within budget 25.0% 4.
+Improve the performance of our staff through learning and development, engagement and upskilling to drive increased profitability Implement the digital strategy to increase enquiries, enhance the customer experience, and achieve economies of scale in our marketing spend Integrate technology solutions in operations processes and further the digitalisation of the business Occupancy and rental rate growth; management of arrears; improving expense ratios/cost control 25.0% 5.
+Managing the Group's capital structure and resources in a responsible and effective manner to enhance shareholder return by deploying capital prudently and optimising the cost of debt Maintain conservative LTV within target Extend debt profile, refinance maturing facilities, ongoing negotiation with lenders Minimise funding costs Implement currency hedging strategy 25.0% 6.
+Displaying leadership behaviour in accordance with the Company's Core Values Ensuring fully committed and motivated team Maintain minimal staff turnover Adherence to Company's Core Values Adherence to risk management framework Promote core principles of fairness, accountability, responsibility and transparency 25.0% Maxi mum score x 15% weighting 1 / 150%